Day 1 Arrival in Johannesburg

 A full day in safari paradise!
 You rise before dawn for a quick coffee, before heading out into the bush at first light.
 A stop in the bush allows for a welcome break and a hot drink, and then the quest continues – until you return to the lodge for breakfast at around 09h00.

 After breakfast, it’s time to relax – at the pool or on the deck overlooking the water-hole – or you can go on a bush walk, a great opportunity to see some of the smaller wild creatures, and learn more about the flora of the Kruger.
-Then it’s time for lunch – a siesta – and then high tea, before departing with your ranger and tracker for the afternoon / evening game drive.
+After lunch and then high tea, depart with your ranger and tracker for the afternoon / evening game drive.

 In Africa, we like to toast the sunset – we call this a “sundowner”! – and your ranger will stop somewhere in the bush for you to have a drink and toast the sun setting on a beautiful day in Africa.
 After dark, the tracker uses a spotlight to try to pick out some of the nocturnal animals as you return to camp.